 WHAT AM I INTERESTED IN?

-Many different things: education, first and second language acquisition, independent language learning, developing learning autonomy, English language education, bilingual education, literacy, vocabulary development, reading comprehension, academic writing, cognitive learning, educational technology, CALL (Computer-Assisted Language Learning), study skills, quantitative and qualitative research methods, Randomized Controlled Studies, developing knowledge management skills, statistics, educational software.
+education, first and second language acquisition, independent language learning, developing learning autonomy, English language education, bilingual education, literacy, vocabulary development, reading comprehension, academic writing, cognitive learning, educational technology, CALL (Computer-Assisted Language Learning), study skills, quantitative and qualitative research methods, Randomized Controlled Trials, knowledge management skills, statistics, educational software

 MY LEARNING BELIEFS